numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 ..
 Hence, we should keep only one of the resulting
 .. bi-objective functions.
 Combining then all 24 ``bbob`` functions

-.. [#] The first objective is chosen as ``bbob`` function *i* and the second as ``bbob`` function *j* with *i* :math:`\leq` *j*, results in :math:`24+ {24 \choose 2} = 300` functions.
+..
+The first objective is chosen as ``bbob`` function *i* and the second as ``bbob`` function *j* with *i* :math:`\leq` *j*, results in :math:`24+ {24 \choose 2} = 300` functions.

-Some first tests, e.g. in [BTH2015a]_, showed that having 300 functions in Coco's first bi-objective suite is impracticable in terms of the overall running time of the benchmarking experiment.
+Some first tests, e.g. in [BTH2015a]_, showed that having 300 functions is impracticable in terms of the overall running time of the benchmarking experiment.
 We then decided to exploit the organization of the ``bbob`` functions into classes to choose a subset of functions.
 More precisely the 24 original ``bbob`` functions are grouped into five function classes where each class gathers functions with similar properties, namely

   1. separable functions
   2. functions with low or moderate conditioning